Kcrypto126/Clarity-App/README.md

 See individual README files in each directory for specific setup instructions:

-- `/app` - Mobile application
+- `/expo` - Mobile application with Expo
+- `/backend` - NodeJS backend with Express
+- `/supabase` - Database migrations with Postgres
-- `/website` - Marketing website
+- `/website` - Company website with NextJS
-- `/admin` - Administrative interface
 - `/sanity` - Content management system